Gear Exchange

 The Task

-I was tasked with making a list with filtering for gears for the Flywheel marketing site.
+I was tasked with making a list with filtering for gears for the marketing site.
 The task was to make this:

 filterable and usable